Petersham Nurseries Cafe Marimo Images

 Bluebird

 With its plush interiors, idyllic courtyard and modern European menu, King’s Road stalwart Bluebird is a failsafe restaurant for a Mother’s Day outing.
-This year, the venue is teaming up with nearby hair salon Duck & Dry on a special brunch and blowdry offering, available throughout the weekend.
-Kick your day off with one of Bluebird’s brunch classics, like avocado on sourdough, French toast or Eggs Benedict, paired with a coffee or glass of fizz, before strolling down to Duck & Dry to refresh your hairdo.
-Alternatively, visit later in the day for lunch, where you can enjoy dishes like truffle and burrata ravioli, tandoor monkfish masala or miso marinated salmon.
+Kick your day off with one of Bluebird’s brunch classics, like avocado on sourdough, French toast or Eggs Benedict, paired with a coffee or glass of fizz, before strolling down the street for a spot of shopping.
+Alternatively, visit later in the day for lunch, where you can enjoy dishes like truffle and burrata ravioli, tandoor king prawn masala or grilled baby chicken.

 Chotto Matte